cryptoGlance/cryptoGlance-web-app/README.md

 **Q. Why is my wallet balance 0?**

 A. Double-check that you've entered information accurately.
-Note that RigWatch will never ask for private keys or any other sensitive information.
+Note that CryptoGlance will never ask for private keys or any other sensitive information.

 ## We owe thanks to the following projects: